-6.3 Vegetation
+6.4 Vegetation

 Vegetation is assessed in three concentric zones around a home (Figure 2), with Priority Zone 1 (PZ-1) being the area occupying the first 10m (30ft) around the structure.
-More recently Zone 1a (PZ-1a), known as the non-combustible zone, has been added to distinguish the importance of the first 1.5m (4.5ft) from a structure.
-The quantity and condition of canopy, ladder and surface fuels are the key factors assessed.
+More recently Zone 1a - known as the non-combustible zone - has been added to distinguish the importance of the first 1.5m (4.5ft) from a structure.
+The quantity and condition of canopy, ladder and surface fuels are the key factors assessed in regards to vegetation.